eshapard/AnkiHabitica/README.md

 Start Ank and run Tools >> Setup HabitRPG
      enter userID and apiKey from HabitRPG

-WARNING: Version 2.0 is experimental.
-I am still working on it!
+''WARNING: Version 2.0 is experimental.
+I am still working on it!''

 To set up timeboxing for Anki:
 Tools >> Preferences >> Timebox time limit